ttu700/Business-Data-Analyst-Portfolio/README.md

 Welcome to my data analyst repository.
 Here you will find a collection of projects and dashboards that demonstrate my skills and expertise in data visualization, business intelligence, and analytics using Power BI

 ## About Me
 Hello, I'm Terry Tu and I'm currently pursuing a master's degree in analytics at Georgia Tech OSMA.
-I am an aspiring data analyst, so feel free to critique my work or.. if you enjoy what you see offer me work!
-Wish you well :)
+I am an aspiring data analyst, so feel free to critique my work.

 ## Table of Contents
 - [Project 0: Stock Research Dashboard](https://github.com/ttu700/Stock-Research-Dashboard)